When investing your vacation dollars, we recommend travel insurance

+Travel Protection is the smart way to invest in your travels.
 Coverages “cover the span” of needs.
-Pre-existing conditions (health status) for many travel insurance companies, will require selecting your preferred coverage within a 14-day window.
-If you do not have a pre-existing health condition, just make sure you insure.
+Pre-existing conditions (health status) for many travel insurance companies will require selecting your preferred coverage within a 14-day window.
+If you do not have a pre-existing health condition, ensure you have adequate insurance coverage.

 1. Trip cancellation: due to certain covered bad weather, illness in your family, job loss…